-ROYAL SOCIETY OF MEDICINE (Comparative Medicine Section), at 5. - Discussion on The Present Position of Distemper Inoculation.
-EUGENICS SOCIETY (at Royal Society), at 5.15. - Dr. B. P. Wiesner:
+ROYAL SOCIETY OF MEDICINE (Comparative Medicine Section), at 5.-Discussion on The Present Position of Distemper Inoculation.
+EUGENICS SOCIETY (at Royal Society), at 5.15.-Dr. B. P. Wiesner:

-- Wiesner: - EUGENICS SOCIETY (at Royal Society), at 5.15.-Dr. B. P. Wiesner: Hormones controlling Reproduction.
+EUGENICS SOCIETY (at Royal Society), at 5.15.-Dr. B. P. Wiesner: Hormones controlling Reproduction.

 GEOLOGICAL SOCIETY OF LONDON, at 5.30.-S. E. Hollingworth: The Glaciation of Western Edenside and Adjoining Areas, and the Drumlins of Edenside and the Solway Basin.
 LIVERPOOL ENGINEERING SOCIETY (at 9 The Temple, 24 Dale Street, Liverpool), at 6.30.-W. Hincheliffe: Some Data relating to Modern Ships' Performance in Service.

 Ships' Performance in Service.

-INSTITUTION OF AUTOMOBILE ENGINEERS (Manchester Centre) (at Engineers' Club, Manchester), at 7.-L. H. Pomeroy: The Double-Six Engine.
-NORTH-EAST COAST INSTITUTION OF ENGINEERS AND SHIPBULLDERS (Graduate Section) (at Bolbec Hall, Newcastle-upon-Type), at 7.15.- L. C. Burrill: Some Notes on Stability.
-HALIFAX TEXTILE SOCIETY (at White Swan Hotel, Halifax), at 7.30.- J. Hill: Calculations as applied to Weaving.
-ROYAL SOCIETY OF AERS, at S.-Prof. F. A. E. Crew: Genetical Methods of Live Stock Development.
+Institution of Automobile Engineers' Club, Manchester), at 7.-L. H. Pomeroy: The Double-Six Engine.

+North-East Coast Institution of Engineers and Shipbuilders (Graduate Section) (at Bolbec Hall, Newcastle-upon-Tyne), at 7.15.-L. C. Burrill: Some Notes on Stability.

+Halifax Textile Society (at White Swan Hotel, Halifax), at 7.30.-J. Hill: Calculations as applied to Weaving.

+Royal Society of Arts, at 8.-Prof. F. A. E. Crew: Genetical Methods of Live Stack Development.

+of Live Stock Development.

-BRITISH PSYCHOLOGICAL SOCIETY (Medical Section) (at Royal Society of Medicine), at 8.30.-Dr. M. D. Eder: On the Psychology of Values.
+British Psychological Society (Medical Section) (at Royal Society of Medicine), at 8.30.-Dr. M. D. Eder: On the Psychology of Values.